 To provide eyeglasses to individuals in need

-- Provides a basic pair of single or lined bifocal eyeglasses to individuals with incomes at or below 200% of the Federal Poverty Level.
-Social workers or health advocates may apply on a person’s behalf.
-Individuals financially affected by the COVID-19 pandemic and without a professional to assist them may apply directly themselves.
+- Provides a basic pair of single or lined bifocal eyeglasses at no cost to individuals who meet the income guidelines.
+It is optimal for social service agencies/health advocates to apply on a client’s behalf or individuals may directly apply themselves.
 Call or see website for additional details.

 People with cancer in the United States